phonglo724/active-record-associations-and-migrations/README.md

 end
 ```

 A genre can have many songs.
-Let's implement that with the `has_many` macro:
+X Let's implement that with the `has_many` macro:

 ```ruby
 class Genre < ActiveRecord::Base